 (Replace “yourwebsite.com” with your actual URL)

-Did this method solve your problem?
+Did this method fix WordPress error establishing a database connection?
 If so, congratulations!
-If not, carry on reading this guide to find another fix regarding the issue.
+If not, carry on reading this guide to find another fix regarding the error.

 Check Database Login Credentials in wp-config